For the longest time backend Java developers only ran code on web servers.

 if (returnedItem == null) {

-throw new RuntimeException("Could find database entry for " + productName);
+throw new RuntimeException("Could not find database entry for " + productName);

 }